 Whether you own a Chihuahua or not, you've probably seen or at least heard of the long-coat variety before.
 As the name suggests, they have a much longer coat of fur than their counterpart, the smooth-coat Chihuahua.
 The long-coat variety tends to soft and semi-fluffy coat of hair, and they may or may not have an undercoat.

 One might assume that long-coat Chihuahuas require more grooming and maintenance, but this isn't always the case.
-If you do a little searching online and at some of the various Chihuahua forums, you'll probably notice how most owners agree that long-coat Chihuahuas shed less than smooth-coat.
+If you do a little searching online and at some of the various Chihuahua forums, you'll probably notice how most owners agree that long-coat Chihuahuas shed less than their smooth-coat counterpart.
 This can be somewhat confusing given the fact that they have more fur, so why is it that they shed less?
-One of the reasons is simply because their fur stays more securely on their body, which then prevents it from falling it.
-Long-coat Chihuahuas that lack an undercoat will also naturally shed less than those that do.
-Of course this doesn't mean a long-coat variety isn't going shed at all, but they are a smarter choice for those concerned with keeping their floors cleaned.
+One of the reasons is simply because their fur stays more securely on their body, which then prevents it from falling off.
+Long-coat Chihuahuas that lack an undercoat will also naturally shed less than long-coat Chihuahuas with an undercoat.
+Of course this doesn't mean a long-coat variety isn't going shed at all, but they are a smarter choice for owners who are concerned with keeping their floors cleaned.

-While long-coat Chihuahuas do in fact shed less, they also pick up more grass, dirt and debris when they are outside.
+While long-coat Chihuahuas do in fact shed less, they also pick up more grass, dirt and debris from being outside.
 The extra fur on their body acts as a magnet to anything they come into contact with.
-If you let your long-coat Chihuahua run and play outside for long periods of time, they will likely drag in leaves and debris on their coat.
+If you allow your long-coat Chihuahua run and play outside for long periods of time, they will likely drag in leaves and debris on their coat.
 You can minimize this, however, by brushing their coat before letting them back in the house.

 On the other side of the fence so to speak is the smooth-coat Chihuahua.
 It should go without saying that this variety possesses a much shorter and smoother fur coat.
-In fact, it frequently sits directly directly on top of the Chihuahua's skin, creating the appearance that they have little-to-no fur.
+The fur rests directly directly on top of the Chihuahua's skin, creating the appearance that they have little-to-no fur.
 Smooth-coat Chihuahuas can be found in a variety of colors, from white and black to brown and grey.

 Something that you need to be aware of is that smooth-coat Chihuahuas will in fact shed more than long-coat Chihuahuas.
 If you plan to own a smooth-coat Chihuahua, be prepared to spend extra time grooming them and cleaning the floors in your home; otherwise, you'll find their fur stuck to you anytime you sit down on the living room furniture.
 This can certainly be an annoyance, but it's easy to deal with their shedding once you learn the basics.
 Visit the link for a more detailed guide on how to minimize your Chihuahua's shedding.

-One of the advantages to owning a smooth-coat Chihuahua is the minimal grooming they require.
+Although smooth-coat Chihuahuas shed less than long-coats, grooming them is actually easier and less time-consuming.
 All Chihuahuas will need to be occasionally groomed, but smooth-coat varieties can go for a longer period of time without it.
 The short coat on their body prevents build-ups of dirt and debris, and it also doesn't get tangled up like that of a long-coat's.